 Chapter Chair: Sonya Wooley

-Sonya Wooley is the President of Mammoth Technologies, LLC, a small proposal and business development company that she manages with her husband, Bill Wooley.
+Sonya Wooley, CF APMP, is the President of Mammoth Technologies, LLC, a small proposal and business development company that she manages with her husband, Bill Wooley.
 She has over fifteen years of experience in business development, proposal preparation and management, and pricing for federal government opportunities.

 Sonya has a MA in Behavioral Science from University of Houston-Clear Lake, and received her BA in History from Southwestern University in Georgetown, Texas in 1993.
 She will be serving on the APMP International Board of Directors in 2015 and 2016.